drbergeron/ytkjunk-site/index.md

 ## Our philosophy

-Young kids should not be used as the primary vechicle for likes, views, or revenue by taking advantage of their inability to tell low effort cash-grab content from videos made by people or businesses looking to create worthwhile children's content.
+Young kids should not be used as the primary vehicle for likes, views, or revenue by taking advantage of their inability to tell low effort cash-grab content from videos made by people or businesses looking to create worthwhile children's content.

 ## Our App

 Your trust in us is our number one priority.
 This is why we don't have any additional advertising or tracking within our app (and why we charge a small fee for it).
-This ensures we can cover the cost of hosting our service for a long time to come without having to resort to adversitements or subscription fees.
+This ensures we can cover the cost of hosting our service for a long time to come without having to resort to advertisements or subscription fees.

 ## Why YTKJ?